osmanseker/NWP/README.md

 ### compile

-To compile this project you need to copy paste the profile in both the service and clients.
-You will also need to download the inlcudes directtory and follow the explained steps in that directory of how to save/use the includes.
+To compile this project you need to copy paste the ProFile in both the ProFiles of the service and clients.
+You will also need to download the inlcudes directory and follow the explained steps in that directory of how to save/use the includes.

 More info on my wiki page